 Assign individuals to specific roles in the project in a collaborative way.
-Use your preferred cloud-based project management app on a smart board to help with this part of your project plan.
-For example you can have a RACI template on the canvas.
+Use your preferred cloud-based project management app on a smart whiteboard to help with this part of your project plan.
+For example, you can have a RACI template on the canvas.
 Everyone in the meeting would have access to drag names and assignments around until all participants agree on the final outcomes.

 Have a presentation saved on your computer?
 Wirelessly screencast to your board, and use the stylus to annotate your presentation as you go.
 Audience members can add their own apps or annotate along with you.

-Use a smart board and project management apps to detail the timeline and resources to complete a task, and any information that is vital to managing the team.
+Use a smart whiteboard and project management apps to detail the timeline and resources to complete a task and any information that is vital to managing the team.